openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 ### Parameters

 Local PV LVM storageclass supports various parameters for different use cases.
-Following are the supported parameters
+The following are the supported parameters

 - #### FsType (Optional)

   Admin can specify filesystem in storageclass.
-Local PV LVM CSI-Driver will format block device with specified filesystem and mount in application pod.
+Local PV LVM CSI-Driver will format block device with specified filesystem and mount an application pod.
 If fsType is not specified defaults to `ext4` filesystem.
 See [here](../design/lvm/storageclass-parameters/fs_type.md) for more information about filesystem type workflow.
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass